CALCULATE YOUR SIP RETURNS

 • Lower transaction cost compared to equity investment

-However, mutual funds investment isn’t free from downsides.
+However, mutual fund investment isn’t free from downsides.
 Here are a few cons of investing in mutual funds.

-• Mutual funds investment doesn’t give you the freedom to select company stocks.
+• Investment in mutual funds doesn’t give you the freedom to select company stocks.
 Instead, you invest in a common fund with other investors

-• You can’t always exit an MF scheme at your will, and early exit may attract charges and taxes.
+• An early exit may attract charges and taxes.
 Stock market investment is highly liquid.

-• It comes with several charges like entry and exit loads, management fees and the like, which increase the cost of investment.
+• It comes with several charges like exit loads, management fees and the like, which increase the cost of investment.

 Mutual Funds Calculator